commmpotte/fs_blog_back/README.md

 # Full-Stack Blog Application - Backend

 Welcome to the backend repository for the Full-Stack Blog Application.
 This repository contains the server-side code for handling user authentication, managing articles, and serving data to the frontend.
-My frontend part locate here: https://github.com/commmpotte/fs_blog_front
+My frontend part is here: https://github.com/commmpotte/fs_blog_front

 ## Technologies Used